Last Updated on September 2, 2022 by The Filtery Staff

 Price: $8.95 (snack bag) – $31.95 (lunch bag)

 Fluf is one our favorite brands for safe and fun lunch bags & other essentials, as well as backpacks.
 Some of their designs are minimalistic and elevated (which are great for adults), while other designs are fun and colorful (great for kids).
-They also have sandwich bags and snack bags that come in a variety of sizes.
-Some have Velcro and some are zippered.
-And they’re all fully machine washable!

 They use GOTS certified organic cotton and low-impact dyes for the outer fabric.
 For the lining, they use eco-friendly GRS-certified (Global Recycle Standard) rPET, which meets the STANDARD 100 by OEKO-TEX® for safety.
-This makes the lining water-resistant without any toxic PFAS being added to it.
+This makes the lining more water-resistant without any toxic PFAS being added to it.

 Their products are regularly tested by third party labs to be free of things like BPA, PVC, PFAS, phthalates, heavy metals, AZO, fire retardants, formaldehyde, and more.

 In addition to their strict safety standards, Fluf also has other sustainable and ethical initiatives as well.
 Everything is ethically made in India where workers are paid a living wage and work under safe conditions.
-Their team works to reduce plastic as much as possible throughout their entire supply chain, from the product design process to packaging.

 Best for: Kids & adults